AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/introduction/evolution.md

 ---
 title: Evolução do AEM as a Cloud Service
-description: Explore o histórico de AEM e as diferenças entre AEM locais, o Adobe Managed Services AEM e AEM as a Cloud Service.
+description: Explore a história do AEM e as diferenças entre AEM local, Adobe Managed Services AEM e AEM as a Cloud Service.
 role: Architect, Developer
 level: Beginner
 type: Tutorial